TOP / ABOUT US

 The Nihon Kobudou Shinkokai board members

-(term: from 2022 to 2025)
+(term: from 2025 to 2028)

-The Secretary GeneralShibata Akio (Kurama ryū Kenjutsu)
+Shibata Akio (Kurama ryū Kenjutsu)

 Ogawa Takeshi (Shindō Munen ryū Kenjutsu, Musō Shinden ryū Battōjutsu)

-Morimoto Kunio (in charge of examination)(Musō Shinden Eishin ryū Battō Heihō,Shibukawa Ichi ryū Jūjutsu)
+Morimoto Kunio (in charge of examination-new) (Musō Shinden Eishin ryū Battō Heihō,Shibukawa Ichi ryū Jūjutsu)

-Otsuka Hiroki (Wadō ryū Jūjutsu Kempō Karate jutsu)
+The DirectorOtsuka Hiroki (Wadō ryū Jūjutsu Kempō Karate jutsu)

-Mizushina tsunemi (Kiraku ryū Jūjutsu)
+Mizushina toshimi (Kiraku ryū Jūjutsu)

 The CouncilorIizasa Yasusada (Tenshinshō den Katori Shintō ryū Hyōhō)